 Named Option in Applied Security Analysis

-The applied security analysis program (ASAP) at the School of Business was founded in 1970 by Professor Stephen L. Hawk.
-Approximately 500 students have graduated from the program.
+The Wisconsin MBA in Business: Finance, Investment and Banking named option Applied Security Analysis Program (ASAP) at the School of Business was founded in 1970 by Professor Stephen L. Hawk.
+Over 700 students have graduated from the program.
 Each graduate enters the investment community with the unique educational experience of learning the investment business through hands-on management of real portfolios.
-Beginning with $100,000 in 1970, students now manage over $50 million in equities and fixed-income assets.
+Beginning with $100,000 in 1970, students now manage over $25 million in equities and fixed-income assets.
 The program is proud to be a pioneer among student-managed investment programs and a CFA® Program Partner.
 See the program website for more information.

 Named Option in Corporate Finance and Investment Banking